-Transfer credit information: transfer.siu.edu or iTransfer.org iTransfer.org is the Illinois transfer program in which SIU participates. iTransfer is the hub for transfer information between colleges and universities in the state.
+iTransfer.org is the Illinois transfer program in which SIU participates. iTransfer is the hub for transfer information between colleges and universities in the state.

-Transfer.siu.edu is SIU's home for all transfer student information and programs.
-This includes listings of transfer course equivalencies from community colleges and other universities
+Transfer.siu.edu is SIU's home for transfer student information and programs.

 University Core Curriculum: corecurriculum.siu.edu